‘Day Without Immigrants’: Protest closes restaurants in US

 “I’m in support of what they’re trying to say,” said Marie Caschera, a registered Democrat, adding that immigrants are “fearful for their communities.”

-Her husband, a registered Republican whose family immigrated from Italy before World War II, said he supports legal immigration, but added: “I don’t like illegal aliens here.”
+Her husband, a registered Republican whose family emigrated from Italy before World War II, said he supports legal immigration, but added: “I don’t like illegal aliens here.”

-Associated Press writers Sophia Tareen in Chicago; Juliet Linderman in Baltimore; Alex Brandon in Washington; Kevin McGill in New Orleans; David Warren in Austin; and Russell Contreras in Albuquerque contributed to this report.
+Associated Press writers Sophia Tareen in Chicago; Juliet Linderman in Baltimore; David Saleh Rauf in Austin, Texas; Alex Brandon in Washington; Kevin McGill in New Orleans; and Russell Contreras in Albuquerque contributed to this report.

 Errin Haines Whack covers urban affairs for The Associated Press.
 Follow her work on Twitter at http://www.twitter.com/emarvelous